BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/ReadMe.md

 ![image](https://user-images.githubusercontent.com/104687767/167326782-72e6cb88-073b-4928-92c7-60cfe9a898f0.png)

-Introduced in September 2010, The Lotus is a portable vaporizer that uses a jet torch for its heat source.
+Introduced in September 2010 and discontinued in 2021, The Lotus is a portable vaporizer that uses a jet torch for its heat source.

 Its design separates the flame and its fumes from the air you inhale.
 The air passes through a bowl beneath the heat exchanger( the blue ring), becoming vapor.